Skip to content

 | kopium -Af - > prometheusrule.rs

-this will read the crd from the cluster, and generate rust-optimized structs for it:
+this will read the crd from a file / cluster, and generate rust-optimized structs for it:

 use kube::CustomResource;